 Repurchase Agreements Risk.
 Subject to its investment objectives and policies, the Fund will, from time to time, invest in repurchase agreements as a buyer for investment purposes.
 Repurchase agreements typically involve the acquisition by the Fund of debt securities from a selling financial institution such as a bank, savings and loan association or broker-dealer.
 The agreement provides that the Fund will sell the securities back to the institution at a fixed time in the future.
 The Fund does not bear the risk of a decline in the value of the underlying security unless the seller defaults under its repurchase obligation.
-In the event of the bankruptcy or other default of a seller of a repurchase agreement, the Fund could experience both delays in liquidating the underlying securities and losses, including (i) possible decline in the value of the underlying security during the period in which the Fund seeks to enforce its rights thereto; (ii) possible lack of access to income on the underlying security during this period; and (iii) expenses of enforcing its rights.
+In the event of the bankruptcy or other default of a seller of a repurchase agreement, the Fund could experience both delays in liquidating the underlying securities and losses, including (i) possible decline in the value of the underlying security during this period; and (iii) expenses of enforcing its rights.
 In addition, the value of the collateral underlying the repurchase agreement will be at least equal to the repurchase price, including any accrued interest earned on the repurchase agreement.
-In the event of a default or bankruptcy by a selling financial institution, the Fund generally will seek to liquidate such collateral.
+In the event of a default or bankruptcy by a selling financial institution, the Fund generally seeks to liquidate such collateral.
 However, the exercise of the Fund's right to liquidate such collateral could involve certain costs or delays and, to the extent that proceeds from any sale upon a default of the obligation to repurchase were less than the repurchase price, the Fund could suffer a loss.